w3f/polkadot-wiki/docs/learn-governance.md

 To represent passive stakeholders, Polkadot introduces the idea of a "council".
 The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
-On Polkadot the council currently consists of 13 members, however this is expected to increase over the next few months to 24 people.
+On Polkadot the council currently consists of 13 members.
+This is expected to increase over the next few months to 24 people.
 In general, the council will end up having a fixed number of seats.
 On Polkadot, this will be 24 seats while on Kusama it is 17 seats.